Advanced workflows with parallel steps

 - Executes those that have their requirements met

 - Starts over with the remaining steps

-- Stops when there no more steps to evaluate
+- Stops when there are no more steps to evaluate

-This means that in parallel mode the conditions of a step are evaluated multiple times as the Codefresh execution engine is trying to find which steps it should run next.
+This means that in parallel mode the conditions of a step are evaluated multiple times as the Codefresh execution engine tries to find which steps it should run next.
 This implication is very important when you try to understand the order of step execution.

 Notice also that in parallel mode, if you don’t define any step conditions, Codefresh will try to run all steps at once, which is probably not what you want in most cases.

 With parallel mode you are expected to define the order of steps in the yaml file, and the Codefresh engine will create a graph of execution that satisfies your instructions.
 This means that writing the

 codefresh.yml file requires more effort on your part, but on the other hand allows you to define the step order in ways not possible with the sequential mode.
 You also need to define which steps should depend on the automatic cloning of the pipeline (which is special step named